cagrimmett/simplemicroblog-wp/README.md

-# microblog
+# simple-microblog

 This is a minimalist microblogging WordPress theme.
 After learning about the [micro.blog](http://micro.blog) project, I decided that I wanted to host my own microblog and use the micro.blog service to cross-post to Twitter, Facebook, and micro.blog.
-Since I already have my own website, I want this theme to be very minimal.

 ![Screenshot](screenshot.png)